 So goes the famous Geordie anthem ‘The Blaydon Races’ penned by George ‘Geordie’ Ridley in 1862.
 It was written to celebrate a horse race and carnival in Blaydon, a small town situated a few miles from Newcastle on the other side of the River Tyne.
 The song, written in the original music hall style of the Victorian era, describes an eventful coach journey from Newcastle to get to the races.
-It includes wheels falling off coaches, trips to the infirmary, monkey shows and old wives selling cider, and incorporates such memorable lines as ‘Aw got two black eyes an’ a broken nose’ and ‘Aa danced a jig an’ swung me twig that day aa went to Blaydon’.
+It includes wheels falling off coaches, trips to the infirmary, old wives selling cider, and incorporates many memorable lines such as ‘Aa danced a jig an’ swung my twig that day aa went to Blaydon’.
 Geordie Ridley, born in 1835, was sent to work at his local colliery at the age of eight and by the time he was 18 he was working as a wagon man transporting coal.
-A bad injury at the pit forced him to begin earning a living as a singer of Irish and Tyneside comic songs.
+A bad injury at the pit forced him to leave and he began earning a living as a singer of Irish and Tyneside comic songs.
 He died in 1864, only two years after writing the Blaydon Races.

 Newcastle began life as a small Roman settlement with little more than a bridge, a fort and some dwellings and dates back to 122 AD.
 During this time it was known as Pons Aelius which is Latin for Hadrian’s Bridge (Hadrian being the Roman Emperor at the time).
 Around the same time work began on an incredible wall that was built across Northern England to keep the barbaric and unconquerable Scots out.
 The Roman Wall, or Hadrian’s Wall as it is also known, stretches from Carlisle in the West to Wallsend, near Newcastle, in the East.
-The depth of imagination required to come up with the name Wallsend, where the wall ends, is still something that astounds people to this day!
 In order to locate when the city first became known as Newcastle one must fast forward several centuries and, more specifically, to the year 1088 during the time of Norman occupation.
 William the Conqueror’s eldest son, Robert Curthose was building a castle on the site of the old Roman fort to defend the city from its neighbours in Scotland and it was this ‘new’ castle that gave the city its name.
-It can only be assumed that it must have taken them, weeks, months, or even years to come up with a name so originally and beautifully crafted!

 The ancient county of Northumbria that extends northwards past Newcastle, and ends at the Scottish borders, is littered with castles.
 Perhaps the most picturesque are those at Bamburgh, Warkworth and Alnwick.
 The latter, owned by the Duke of Northumberland, was used as a location in the Harry Potter films.
 Just off the Northumberland coast is Lindisfarne.
 Also known as Holy Island, it is famed for its monastery and the Lindisfarne Gospels, the earliest surviving Old English copies of the Gospels of Matthew, Mark, Luke and John, and thought to date back to the early 8th century.
 To the south of Newcastle is Durham, a small city steeped in history with its notable cathedral and castle, also built by the Normans.
 Just outside of Newcastle is the enigmatic Angel of the North.
 This giant angel sculpture, the brainchild of renowned sculptor Antony Gormley, can be seen whilst driving along the A1 and is a sign to every Geordie that they are almost back home.